BrunoASMauricio/University-Java--Compiler/README.md

 [X] Improve documentation

-[V] Create packages for better file management
+[X/V] Create packages for better file management (VS code and gradle aren't using the same paths and it becomes hard to develop the code further)

 [X] Try to fit the code into a consistent naming convention and style guide

+[V] Improve README.md

 ### Semantic errors detected